 When you engage an Employer of Record to hire in Germany, the EOR becomes the legal employer while you direct the work.
 The process covers contract drafting under German law, registration with tax and social security authorities, monthly payroll in euros, and ongoing compliance with federal employment legislation and any applicable collective agreements.
 Here is how it works step by step.

-You provide the EOR with the job title, salary, work location, and start date.
+- Define the role and terms: You provide the EOR with the job title, salary, work location, and start date.
 The EOR checks whether a Tarifvertrag (collective agreement) applies to the role based on sector and location, as over 50% of German employees are covered by collective agreements that set binding minimum terms.
-If no collective agreement applies, the statutory minimum wage of €12.82 per hour (2026 rate) and the Bundesurlaubsgesetz (Federal Holiday Act) minimum of 20 days paid leave become the floor.
-The EOR confirms the employment terms meet or exceed all statutory and collective agreement requirements before drafting the contract.
+If no collective agreement applies, the statutory minimum wage of €13.90 per hour (as of January 2026) and the Bundesurlaubsgesetz (Federal Holiday Act) minimum of 20 days paid leave become the floor.

-The EOR verifies the proposed salary meets the statutory minimum wage of €12.82 per hour and any applicable collective agreement rate, which can be significantly higher in sectors like metalworking or chemicals.
-They confirm the role does not breach the Arbeitszeitgesetz maximum of eight hours per working day (extendable to ten hours if averaged over six months) and classify the employee correctly as Arbeitnehmer (employee) rather than Freiberufler (freelancer), as misclassification triggers retroactive social security contributions, penalties, and potential criminal liability.
-The EOR also determines the correct Steuerklasse (tax class) based on the employee's personal circumstances, which directly impacts monthly net pay.
+- Verify compliance: The EOR verifies the proposed salary meets the statutory minimum wage of €13.90 per hour (as of January 2026) and any applicable collective agreement rate, which can be significantly higher in sectors like metalworking or chemicals.
+They confirm the role does not breach the Arbeitszeitgesetz maximum of eight hours per working day (extendable to ten hours if averaged over six months) and classify the employee correctly as Arbeitnehmer (employee).

 Employment Laws and Compliance an Employer of Record Handles in Germany